 ON CAMPUS BUSINESS HOURS: Are defined as Monday through Friday 8am - 4:30 pm, excluding posted holidays.

-ONLINE BUSINESS HOURS: Are defined as 24 hours per day, 7 days per week, including holidays.
+ON-LINE BUSINESS HOURS: Are defined as 24 hours per day, 7 days per week, including holidays.

+Adult Undergraduate Student

-Adult Undergraduate Student: Adult undergraduate students are defined as learners enrolled at the undergraduate level in a term consisting of two seven week sessions which may be offered in a variety of settings including (but not limited to) on-campus delivery and on-line delivery format(s).
+Adult undergraduate students are defined as learners enrolled at the undergraduate level in a term consisting of two seven week sessions which may be offered in a variety of settings including (but not limited to) on-campus delivery and on-line delivery format(s).

+Graduate Student

-Graduate Student: Graduate students are defined as learners enrolled at the graduate level in a term consisting of two seven week sessions which may be offered in a variety of settings including (but not limited to) on-campus delivery and on-line delivery format(s).
+Graduate students are defined as learners enrolled at the graduate level in a term consisting of two seven week sessions which may be offered in a variety of settings including (but not limited to) oncampus delivery and on-line delivery format(s).

+Drop

-Drop: Students are allowed to drop any course before the start of the sixth business day of each term.
+Students are allowed to drop any course before the start of the sixth business day of each term.
 Students who drop a course will receive a full refund of tuition.
-Dropped courses do not appear on a transcript and do not impact academic standing

-Withdrawal: Students are allowed to withdraw from any course from the sixth business day of each term through the end of the 25th business day of the term.
+Dropped courses do not appear on a transcript and do not impact academic standing business day of each term through the end of the 25th business day of the term.
 Withdrawal courses appear on a transcript as a "W" and have a direct impact on academic standing and financial aid status.
 No refunds are granted for withdrawals.